holmfridurge/Exam/README.md

 - Authors

-Hólmfríður Guðlaug Einarsdóttir
+--Hólmfríður Guðlaug Einarsdóttir

-Perla Ósk Hjartardóttir
+--Perla Ósk Hjartardóttir

 - Running the script
 To be able to run this program the computer needs to have tkinter installed.